wukevin/babel/README.md

 BABEL will try determine whether the input files contain ATAC or RNA (or both) input modalities, and will create its outputs in the folder `myoutput` accordingly:

 * Various `*.h5ad` files containing the predictions.
 These are named with the convention `inputMode_outputMode_adata.h5ad`.
 For example the file `atac_rna_adata.h5ad` contains the RNA predictions from ATAC input.
 * If given paired data, this script will also generate concordance metrics in `*.pdf` files with a similar naming convention.
-For example, `atac_rna_log.pdf` will contain a log-scaled scatterplot of
+For example, `atac_rna_log.pdf` will contain a log-scaled scatterplot comparing measured and imputed expression values per gene per cell.

 ## Misc.
 ### What are `h5ad` files?